JarbasHiveMind/HiveMind-voice-relay/README.md

 Similar to [voice-satellite](https://github.com/JarbasHiveMind/HiveMind-voice-sat), but STT and TTS are sent to HiveMind instead of handled on device

-> NOTE: is using ovos-installer for the server this requires the `listener` profile
+> NOTE: if using ovos-installer for the server this requires the `listener` profile

 ## Install